woodcox/city-jekyll/pages/safeguarding.md

 -  Where the concern is about a child the Safeguarding Co-ordinator should contact Children’s Social Services.
 Where the concern is regarding an adult in need of protection contact Adult Social Services or take advice from Thirtyone:eight (as above).

-## 5. WHAT TO DO IF A CHILD, YOUNG PERSON OR VULNERABLE ADULT MAKES A DISCLOSURE/ALLEGATION
+## 5. WHAT TO DO IF A CHILD, YOUNG PERSON OR VULNERABLE ADULT MAKES A DISCLOSURE / ALLEGATION

 It is important that you treat any allegations extremely seriously.
 Never think that someone else may be dealing with it.
 If you receive information that a child may be at risk of, or experiencing harm the following steps should be taken: